Career Definition for a High School Chemistry Teacher

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for high school teachers to grow slower than average, with 6% growth expected from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for high school teachers to about as fast as the average for all occupations, with 8% growth expected from 2016 to 2026.
 However, the BLS reported that, due to a shortage of math and science teachers, chemistry teachers should expect good opportunities.
-In 2012, annual earnings for the majority of high school teachers ranged between $36,930 and $85,960, and the median salary was $55,050; however, earning potential for teachers can be increased due to many factors, including need for the subject taught.
+In 2017, annual earnings for the majority of secondary school teachers ranged between $39,080 and $95,380, and the median salary was $59,170; however, earning potential for teachers can be increased due to many factors, including need for the subject taught.

 Alternate Career Options

-Faster than average employment growth of 19% was forecast by the BLS for postsecondary teachers in general, during the decade from 2012-2022.
+Much faster than average employment growth of 15% was forecast by the BLS for postsecondary teachers, in general, during the decade from 2016-2026.
 Usually a Ph.D. with a specialization in a specific field of study is required, although positions at community colleges and technical schools may be secured with a master's degree.
 Research and publication of scholarly works may be required, in addition to teaching vocational or academic subjects to postsecondary students.
-Salaries vary, depending on subject matter and type of institution; in 2012, the annual median wage for chemistry teachers was $71,140, per the BLS.
+Salaries vary, depending on subject matter and type of institution; in 2017, the annual median wage for postsecondary chemistry teachers was $77,190, per the BLS.

 Chemist and Materials Scientist

 Although not necessarily teaching in a classroom, these scientists often direct other scientists and technicians about testing procedures in the course of their work.
 They study the molecular and atomic levels of substances to develop new products and test those in current use.
-The annual median salary for this field in general was $73,060 in 2012, with materials scientists earning the top wage, according to the BLS.
-Slower-than-average job growth of 6% was projected by the BLS from 2012-2022 for chemists and materials scientists.
+The annual median salary for this field, in general, was $76,280 in 2017, with materials scientists earning the top wage, according to the BLS.
+Average job growth of 7% was projected by the BLS from 2016-2026 for chemists and materials scientists.